PROPOSED Web & Networks Interest Group Charter

 Teleconferences: A regular teleconference will be held, at least quarterly, with additional calls as required.
-Task Forces may have separate calls that will not overlap with others.
+Task Forces may have separate calls that will not overlap with each other.

 Face-to-face: we will meet during the W3C's annual Technical Plenary week; additional face-to-face meetings may be scheduled by consent of the participants, usually no more than 1 per year.

-The Web & Networks Interest Group's scope spans Web and Networking technologies that can enhance the quality of experience of web applications, by exposing Web APIs that consider factors such as real-time performance, network throughput indicators, and data transfer latencies while preserving security and privacy requirements, and by exposing relevant capabilities in network-profiling developer tools.
+The Web & Networks Interest Group's scope spans Web and Networking technologies that can enhance the quality of experience of web applications, by exposing Web APIs that consider factors such as network performance, device capabilities (e.g. client devices, edge or cloud) for optimal distributed compute and data transfer latencies, and by enhancing network-profiling and diagnostics browser developer tools, while preserving security and privacy requirements.

 Topics and areas that are in-scope for the Interest Group include:

 Application hints to the network (e.g. ways for applications to declare their operational wishes to the network).
-Specifically, the group will focus on hints that can
+Specifically, the group will focus on hints and similar approaches that can

 simultaneously benefit web application and network performance (in